Yvonne Curtis: 2000s

-Today
+2020s

-Curtis goes back and forth from Jamaica, the Caribbean to London and has found her home with Digital Jukebox Records and is continuing to release and write new songs with her producers.
-During a radio interview in Gloucester by presenter Perry Jay for the Reggae Time Show, Jay described the show as absolutely fantastic stating how the crowds would continuously sing her songs back to her in appreciation."In a recent interview by Yasmine Peru writer for The Gleaner, she spoke of the success of Yvonne's global hit song 'Sweet Senation', its success and how she was initially introduced to the UK's music executive Mark Anthony (Blak Prophetz) owner of Digital Jukebox Records in 2015.
-Yvonne was a regular act on the weekly Carlton Television Show - called 'The Warehouse' which was presented by British comedian Miles Crawford in the mid 80's where she was and still is considered one of the hardest-working Jamaican female reggae vocalist in the business.
-Through her challenges on the road to recognition and her soon-to-be-released documentary, Untold Reggae, which traces her life from her roots in Steer Town, St Ann, to the present, Yvonne is very excited about her future and return to perform in South America.
+Curtis travels back and forth between Jamaica and London.
+She has found her home with Digital Jukebox Records and is continuing to release and write new songs with her producers.
+During a radio interview in Gloucester by presenter Perry Jay for the Reggae Time Show, Jay described the show as absolutely fantastic stating how the crowds would continuously sing her songs back to her in appreciation."

+In a May 2020 interview by Yasmine Peru for The Gleaner, she spoke of the success of her global hit song "Sweet Sensation" and how she was initially introduced to UK music executive Mark Duffus, owner of Digital Jukebox Records in 2015.
+Curtis was a regular act on the mid-1980s weekly Carlton Television show The Warehouse, presented by British comedian Miles Crawford, where she was and still is considered one of the hardest-working Jamaican female reggae vocalists in the business.
+Through her challenges on the road to recognition and her upcoming documentary, Untold Reggae, which traces her life from her roots in Steer Town, Saint Ann Parish to the present, Curtis was very excited about her future and return to performing in South America.

-During the following month she was interviewed by Jerade James for Future Topic Magazine & Black British Musicians reminising her performance at the London's Royal Albert Hall for the Barbados Independence during the mid 90's function along with other reputable Soca music artists like the Mighty Gabby & Grynner.
+In the following month, she was interviewed by Jerade James for Future Topic magazine and Black British Musicians, reminising her performance at London's Royal Albert Hall for Barbados independence during the mid-1990s, along with other reputable soca music artists like the Mighty Gabby and Grynner.

+In October 2022, Curtis was featured in the "Black History Month" special edition of Vogue magazine for her continuing hard work in reggae music since the 1960s, speaking of her life living in Jamaica and London through the past decades.
+Curtis is one of the very few original globally recognised female vocalists of the reggae genre to have been ever selected to be featured in Vogue magazine.
+She is currently mentored and managed by Mark Duffus and regularly performs at the nationwide UK Reggae Land festival on a yearly basis where she has been considered to be "The hardest working woman in reggae" by Lorna Edwards of Reflector magazine.